 Don’t worry too much about transitions between sections.
 You subheads often serve as transitions, and you can smooth out the flow of your article in the editing stage.
 At this point, focus primarily on getting your ideas down.

-Remember the avatar you created in Chapter 1?
+Remember the avatar you created?
 Decide what you want him or her to understand after reading that section.
 Then write it as if you are talking to that one person.

 How do you do that?